interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 Board does NOT:
 - Decide membership (MRD module does)
-- Allocate resources (Collective Recognition does)
+- Allocate resources (Providers do via capacity declarations)
 - Set strategy (Decider process does)
 - Appoint officers (MRD ranking does)